celisun/Linear_Regression_with_scikit-learn/README.md

-# Linear Regression Practice using scikit-learn
+# Linear Regression Practice using scikit-learn (Kaggle House Price Prediction)

-## OLS, KNN, Ridge, LASSO, FSR, BSR, with cross validation: Kaggle problem house price prediction.
+## OLS, KNN, Ridge, LASSO, FSR, BSR, with cross validation

 It is also be a good practice for dataset splitting and cross validation.